Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Optimal Wasserstein Consensus Mechanism

 \begin{proposition}[{Closed form of the consensus~\citep{ref:agueh2011barycenter}}] Suppose that $\pi_k \sim \N(\m_k, \cov_k)$ with $\cov_k \succ 0$ for any $k \in [K]$.
 For any $\lambda \in \Delta_K$, we have $\mc C_\lambda^W(\{\pi_k\}) = \mc N(\msa, \covsa)$ with $\msa = \sum_{k \in [K]} \lambda_k \mu_k \in \R^n$ and $\covsa \in \PD^n$ is the unique solution of the matrix equation \be \covsa = \sum_{k \in [K]} \lambda_k (\covsa^\half \cov_k \covsa^\half)^\half. \ee \end{proposition}

 Proposition~\ref{prop:consensus-W} asserts that the aggregated mean $\msa$ is simply the weighted average of the posterior means $\mu_k$.
-The aggregated covariance matrix $\covsa$, unfortunately, is not available in closed-form.
+The aggregated covariance matrix $\covsa$ is generally not available in closed form.
 Nevertheless, there exists a fast numerical routine to compute~$\covsa$ for any set of input $\{\cov_k\}$ using fixed point iterations~\citep{ref:alvarez2016fixed}.
+However, for the special case of $K=2$~\cite{ref:McCann1997convexity} show that $\covsa$ admits a closed-form expression as